iRapha/irapha.github.io/blog/_posts/2020-07-09-tear-down-our-statues.md

 cultural zeitgeist, we critique their disregard of it.

-It’s easy to conflate these protagonists with ideas themselves, since we center stories of movements around people.
-Without the stories of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others, we may not have seen the incredible growth of the BLM movement in the past few weeks.
+It’s easy to conflate these protagonists with ideas themselves, since we center stories around people.
+Without George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others, we may not have seen the incredible growth of the Black Lives Matter in the past few weeks.
 Strategic personification can help build movements.

 Yet eventually, the medium becomes the message.
 Despite his beliefs that “riots are the language of the unheard,” MLK quotes are often used to condemn BLM